Frank Lloyd Wright: Notable public works (1900–1917)

-Wright designed the house of Cornell's chapter of Alpha Delta Phi literary society (1900), the Hillside Home School II (built for his aunts) in Spring Green, Wisconsin (1901) and the Unity Temple (1905) in Oak Park, Illinois.
+Wright designed the house of Cornell University's chapter of Alpha Delta Phi literary society (1900), the Hillside Home School II (built for his aunts) in Spring Green, Wisconsin (1901) and the Unity Temple (1905) in Oak Park, Illinois.
 As a lifelong Unitarian and member of Unity Temple, Wright offered his services to the congregation after their church burned down, working on the building from 1905 to 1909.
 Wright later said that Unity Temple was the edifice in which he ceased to be an architect of structure, and became an architect of space.

 Some other early notable public buildings and projects in this era: the Larkin Administration Building (1905); the Geneva Inn (Lake Geneva, Wisconsin, 1911); the Midway Gardens (Chicago, Illinois, 1913); the Banff National Park Pavilion (Alberta, Canada, 1914).

 Designing in Japan (1917–1922)

 While working in Japan, Wright left an impressive architectural heritage.
 The Imperial Hotel, completed in 1923, is the most important.
-Thanks to its solid foundations and steel construction, the hotel survived the Great Kanto Earthquake almost unscathed.
+Thanks to its solid foundations and steel construction, the hotel survived the Great Kantō Earthquake almost unscathed.
 The hotel was damaged during the bombing of Tokyo and by the subsequent US military occupation of it after World War II.
-As land in the center of Tokyo increased in value the hotel was deemed obsolete and was demolished in 1968 but the lobby was saved and later re-constructed at the Meiji Mura architecture museum in Nagoya in 1976.
+As land in the center of Tokyo increased in value the hotel was deemed obsolete and was demolished in 1968, but the lobby was saved and later re-constructed at the Meiji Mura architecture museum in Nagoya in 1976.

 Jiyu Gakuen was founded as a girls' school in 1921.
 The construction of the main building began in 1921 under Wright's direction and, after his departure, was continued by Endo.
 The school building, like the Imperial Hotel, is covered with Ōya stones.

 The Yodoko Guesthouse (designed in 1918 and completed in 1924) was built as the summer villa for Tadzaemon Yamamura.

 Frank Lloyd Wright's architecture had a strong influence on young Japanese architects.
 The Japanese architects Wright commissioned to carry out his designs were Arata Endo, Takehiko Okami, Taue Sasaki and Kameshiro Tsuchiura.
 Endo supervised the completion of the Imperial Hotel after Wright's departure in 1922 and also supervised the construction of the Jiyu Gakuen Girls' School and the Yodokō Guest House.
 Tsuchiura went on to create so-called "light" buildings, which had similarities to Wright's later work.